 Objectives: Transport systems need to be designed and operated to ensure that fish are not caused unnecessary distress or discomfort.
-The transport and handling of fish must be kept to an absolute minimum.
-Those involved in fish transport need to be thoroughly trained and competent to carry out the required tasks.
+The transport and handling of fish needs to be kept to an absolute minimum.
+Persons involved in transport need to be thoroughly trained and competent to carry out the required tasks.